 However, now we’ve added another layer for the LP … a Japanese pressing.
 We’ve also added Paul Simon’s obsessive perfectionism in the studio, a very different mindset to Dylan.
 It was originally recorded with the greatest care, and the quad pressing shows that.
 Look at the basic overprinted track list on CBS-Sony’s base centre label design.
 It’s like the print on a short-run reggae pressing, so they didn’t expect to sell in great numbers.
 There were US and UK pressings too, and in Rare Record Guide Paul Simon quad discs are listed, but not the stereo LPs, which are so legion they fall below the £12 MINT barrier for inclusion.
 The Quad versions are rated at £20.

-There have been a few releases of quadraphonic recordings on Blu-ray … but then you’re into listening on a Home Theatre system, designed in a very different way to a stereo hi fi.
+There have been a few releases of quadraphonic recordings on Blu-ray … but then you’re into listening on a Home Theatre system with its speakers, designed in a very different way to a stereo hi fi.